 So I say, “hell yeah,” if you have the right intentions.
 If you are dreaming about an Oscar, then you don’t belong in filmmaking.
 If you dream about bringing life to creative ideas, acting, or writing, just do it because you don’t need Hollywood’s permission.

-The great thing about filmmaking today is it’s so much easier than it was years ago.
-Technology has made the ability to make movies on incredibly cheap equipment, that you can start right now.
+The beautiful thing about filmmaking today is that it’s a lot easier than it used to be.
+Technology has made it possible to make movies using incredibly low-cost equipment, which you may begin doing right now.

 Browse the best camera equipment deals available at your favorite retailers:

 Eager to learn more?

 Join our weekly newsletter below featuring inspiring stories, no-budget filmmaking tips, and comprehensive equipment reviews to help you turn your film projects into reality!